-Here in the Mid Atlantic we seemed to have bypassed Spring completely and dove headfirst into summer.
-As the weather heats up and the season changes there are actions we can take to make sure our summer is a healthy one.
+This summer looks like it's going to be a warm one.
+As the weather heats up, there are actions we can take to make sure our summer is a healthy one.

 Good hydration prevents heat illnesses and actually helps our bodies acclimate to warmer climates.
 Aim for 8-10 glasses of water per day.
 Good hydration helps our bones and muscles stay healthy.
 It helps maintain weight and can improve brain function.
 Most importantly, it fuels our daily activities.